Please Wait a Moment

 Sunday, June 22, 2008

-This exhibition features a selection of transitional Navajo weavings from the renowned Durango Collection®.
+This exhibition featured a selection of transitional Navajo weavings from the renowned Durango Collection®.

-Navajo weaving is admired for its beauty, innovative designs and the endurance of the art form.
-However, although historic weavings sell on today’s art market for thousands of dollars and acclaimed weavers name their price for award winning pieces, many weavers have struggled to make a living from this time consuming art form.
-Hours are spent in the weaving process, and also in procuring and preparing the woolen yarns.
-Unfortunately, the dollar return in exchange for the time or money required to prepare or procure materials and complete an intricate weaving has often been extremely low, even for the finest weavings.
-Navajo weaving is often misinterpreted as a part-time endeavor for weavers, between tending to chores and children.
-In fact, often times, and especially during the 1880s to 1920s, weaving was a major contributor to the Navajo economy, and at times surpassed all other industries.
-Even today, weavers may support entire families through weaving.
+Navajo weaving has long been admired for its beauty, innovative designs, and the endurance of the art form.
+Although historic weavings have sold on the art market for thousands of dollars and acclaimed weavers have been able to name their price for award-winning pieces, many weavers have struggled to make a living from this time-consuming practice.
+Hours were spent not only in the weaving process but also in procuring and preparing woolen yarns.
+Unfortunately, the financial return for the time and resources required to prepare materials and complete an intricate weaving was often extremely low, even for the finest works.

 Print